Sabana de la Mar: History

+Economy

 The economy of 10,582 inhabitants is based on agriculture, fishing, and Government jobs.
 A large portion of the Los Haitises National Park and the San Lorenzo Bay are located in Sabana de la Mar.
 Environmental issues are a great concern for this community.

 Since the 20th Century, Sabana de la Mar has been recognized as the birthplace, on December 1, 1892, of Señorita Elupina Cordero.
 She became blind at a very early age and developed a mystical and religious personality that has attracted thousands of followers.
 While alive, she was known for curing different types of illnesses with her prayers, touch, and natural remedies using herbs she grew in her garden.

 There is the Chapel Señorita Elupina Cordero, where she is buried.
 It has become a must pilgrimage for hundreds of people from all over.
 There is also, on the grounds of the Chapel, a free school from Kindergarten to 8th grade.
 The Chapel is located on Calle Elupina Cordero and Calle 27 de Febrero.
 The hospital of Sabana de la Mar is also named Hospital Señorita Elupina Cordero to honor, acknowledge and remember her healing powers.
 Her miracles have been documented regularly, and Señorita Elupina Cordero is in the process for cannonization by the Catholic Church.
 She died on June 4, 1939.
 Every year, hundreds of people come to Sabana de la Mar for her Memorial on June 4.

+Tourist attractions

+Los Haitises National park

+Los Haitises, one of the largest National Parks in the Dominican Republic (with a total area of almost 1,200 square kilometers), is located in the Northeast region of the country, specifically in Sabana de la Mar.
+Haitises comes from the indigenous word "Jaitises", which means "High Land" or "Land of Mountains", in the aboriginal language.
+Excursions through Los Haitises offer the possibility of discovering the largest mangrove reserve in the Caribbean, caves with pictographs and petroglyphs of Taino origin; as well as a humid forest of lush vegetation that keeps endemic and migratory birds, as well as endangered species, which are part of this place.